≡ Menu

 9. Sign and Date Your Work

 Always sign and date your work when it is to be read by an external source.
 This demonstrates to the reader that you have confidence in your work and are willing to put your name to its creation.
-Signing off your work will also have a psychologically impact on the quality of your writing.
-It will force you to double check your work and ensure that no stone has been left unturned.
+Signing off your work will also have a psychological impact on the quality of your writing.
+It will force you to check your work carefully and ensure that no stone has been left unturned.

 10. Set Aside Reading Time to Become a Better Writer